pacopeng/paco-acs-demo/README.md

 ### Create a new policy

-Create a new policy to mandate the deployment objects to have email-id.
+Create a new policy to mandate the deployment objects to have Change Request Id.

 * Navigate to `Policy Management` -> `Policies`.
 Filter based on "Policy:" "deployment"
 * Select "Deployment should have at least one ingress Network Policy" and clone it.